hardness1020/Community_Detection/README.md

 ## 🧐 About <a name = "about"></a>

-This project is the final project of DSC210 - Numerical Linear Algebra.
-The goal of this project is to implement and compare different community detection algorithms.
-The algorithms implemented in this project are:
+This repository contains the final project for DSC210 - Numerical Linear Algebra.
+The objective of this project is to implement and evaluate various community detection algorithms, including:

 1. Spectral Clustering
 2. CDNMF: Contrastive Deep Nonnegative Matrix Factorization